eecs298/eecs298.github.io/docs/lab2.md

 if __name__ == "__main__":
 ```

-If you run into any issues, feel free to ask a question.
+If you run into any issues, please ask questions.